 The transmitting MLD applies the processing in MAC header anonymization and transmitting functions to the identified MAC header fields.

-The sequence number and packet number (assigned by the transmitting MLD) are transformed into over the air values that can be safelytransmitted in the clear while maintaining anonymity.
+The sequence number and packet number (assigned by the transmitting MLD) are transformed into over the air values (#515).

 TGbi editor: Apply the following changes start p76 line 9.
 The baseline for this text is Draft P802.11bi_D1.2.

-NOTE 1—The following list clarifies the scope of attacks that FA mitigates:
+The following list clarifies the scope of attacks that FA mitigates: (#959)

-FA mitigates against presence monitoring across multiple FA epochs.
+FA mitigatesthird parties determining the presence of a person across multiple FA epochs. (#336, #959)

-FA does not mitigate against presence monitoring within a single FA epoch.
+FA does not mitigatethird parties determining the presence of a personwithin a single FA epoch. (#336, #959)

 FA does not mitigate identifying frames transmitted from a single MLD within a single FA epoch.

-FA does not mitigate using traffic analysis using known transmission behavior of upper layer protocols across multiple FA epochs.
+FA does not mitigatethird parties determining the presence of a person across multiple FA epochs via traffic analysis using known transmission behavior of upper layer protocols . (#959, #1039)